Google Translate Disclaimer

 • The City of Barrie’s Climate Change Adaptation Strategy and Community Energy & Greenhous Gas Reduction Plan outlines commitments to climate adaptation and mitigation.

-• County of Simcoe is developing its Corporate Climate Change Action Plan (In Development).
+• County of Simcoe has created a Corporate Climate Change Action Plan (CCAP).

 • Lake Simcoe Region Conservation Authority is committed to climate action and is guided by several strategies including the Climate Change Adaptation Strategy for the Lake Simcoe Region Conservation Authority, Climate Change Mitigation Strategy for the Lake Simcoe Watershed and Carbon Reduction Strategy.